MehdiMahmud79/WeatherDashboard/README.md

 ```
 + This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery using Third-Party APIs.
 + It is responsive user interface that adapts to multiple screen sizes.
++ you can change the temprature from Celsius to Fahrenheit and vise versa by clicking on it
 ```

 ## Installation